tfausak/tfausak.github.io/_posts/2014-08-03-lenses-from-the-ground-up.md

 {% endhighlight %}

 This does what we want, but it's ugly.
-Our typeclass is giving us flexibility we don't need That's forcing us to be explicit about our types.
+Our typeclass is giving us flexibility we don't need.
+That's forcing us to be explicit about our types.
 Let's define another instance to highlight the flexibility of the typeclass.

 {% highlight hs %}